'The Assistant' Review: Hello Julia Garner, This Is Conscience Calling. Do You Have A Minute?

 I was surprised to see the runtime of less than 90 minutes considering the topic.
 Similarly I was surprised after it finished since it didn’t feel like a fully told film and it was because there could’ve been use for actual inner struggle and retrospection, especially after the HR scene.
 For the whole time Garner does the best she can with what she got so it’s a little bit disappointing.
 This is though usual for first time directors and writers as they can obsess more with completing the film rather than putting their own stamp on it.
 But the technical work is solid enough to not make it feel like a waste of time.

-So much food was wasted that it made me angry.
+So much food was wasted.